-As at December 31, 2021, the Company's financial instruments consisted of cash, accounts receivable, accounts payable and accrued liabilities, income taxes payable and a derivative financial instrument.
-The derivative financial instrument is measured at fair value with any changes recognized through the consolidated statements of income and comprehensive income and is classified as Level 2.
+As at December 31, 2022, the Company's financial instruments consisted of cash, accounts receivable, accounts payable and accrued liabilities and income taxes payable.
 Cash, accounts receivable, accounts payable and accrued liabilities are measured at amortized cost and their fair values approximate carrying values.